haya3218/SDfmL/README.md

 # What the shit is this

-A wrapper build around SDL2, some of its libraries, and BASS to make a lot of stuff more easier to use.
+A wrapper build around SDL2, some of its libraries, and SoLoud to make a lot of stuff more easier to use.

 Stuff like: